seapagan-archived/pi-bootstrap/README.md

 * Enable resolution of WINS hostnames
 * Install `GEdit` (Text editor) and `pcmanfm` (file manager).
 These are X-Window applications so you will need an x-server installed on your local computer

 As a prerequisite, the PI to be provisioned should be running the [`Raspbian`][raspbian] Operating system, preferably the 'lite' version though the  full desktop version will work also.

 You will need to be able to connect to the PI over SSH since we are running Headless, so it will need to be plugged into a wired Ethernet connection that you can access.
-SSH needs to be enabled on your PI since this is disabled out of the box.
-See [this link][https://www.raspberrypi.org/documentation/remote-access/ssh/] for instructions (Section number 3).
+SSH needs to be enabled on your PI since this is now disabled out of the box.
+See section three on [this link][pi-ssh] for instructions on how to do this.

 **Please read all of this file before starting**